goschtl/zope/zope.generic/trunk/src/zope/generic/informationprovider/README.txt

     >>> IConfigurationType.providedBy(IMyConfiguration)
     True

-We now can use this configuration to extend our information provider of the key interface IFooMarker.
 At the moment there are no configurations:

     >>> api.queryInformation(info, IMyConfiguration) is None
     True

+We now can use an annotation and a configuration to extend our information provider of the key interface IFooMarker.

-The configuration subdirective of the information provider directive provides a mechanism to register further configurations to an information provider:
+The annotation and configuration subdirective of the information provider directive provides a mechanism to register further informations to an information provider:

+    >>> my_annotation = object()

     >>> from zope.generic.configuration.api import ConfigurationData
-    >>> my_information_config = ConfigurationData(IMyConfiguration, {'my': u'My!'})
+    >>> my_configuration = ConfigurationData(IMyConfiguration, {'my': u'My!'})

     >>> registerDirective('''
     ... <generic:informationProvider